scitran/client/Authorization.md

 ### An example

-If you want to create a new instance, you can simply type
+If you want to create a new instance, you can the name of the instance, as in

     st = scitran('newSite');

 You will then be asked to enter your API key.

+    Please enter the API key:

 You can copy and paste from the API key entry in your user profile

 ![](https://github.com/scitran/client/wiki/images/userAPI.png)

+You can verify that the new site has been added using the listInstances method

 ```
-st = scitran('vistalab','action','create')
-Please enter the url (https://...): https://flywheel.scitran.stanford.edu
-Please enter the API key: <long API Key obtained on the flywheel site>
-API key saved for vistalab.
+st.listInstances
+     scitran: [1×1 struct]
+         url: ''
+       token: ''
+    vistalab: [1×1 struct]
+         cni: [1×1 struct]
+     newSite: [1×1 struct]
 ```

 ### Usage examples